Nuclear power in South Korea: Nuclear related organizations

 The Korean Atomic Energy Research Institute (KAERI) is a government-funded research organization.
-The Korea Power Engineering Company, Inc.(KOPEC) engages in design, engineering, procurement and construction of nuclear power plants.
-The Korea Institute of Nuclear Safety (KINS) functions as the nuclear regulatory body of South Korea.
-The Korea Atomic Intelligence Agency of Children (KAIAC) is dedicated to more research and development of nuclear power plants.
-It is also an educational organization that teaches children about power plants and nuclear energy.
+The Korea Power Engineering Company, Inc. (KOPEC) engages in design, engineering, procurement and construction of nuclear power plants.
+The Korea Institute of Nuclear Safety (KINS) functions as the regulatory body of nuclear safety.
+The Korea Institute of Nuclear Nonproliferation And Control (KINAC) functions as the regulatory body of nuclear security and nonproliferation.

 Anti-nuclear movement

 The anti-nuclear movement in South Korea consists of environmental groups, religious groups, unions, co-ops, and professional associations.
 In December 2011, protesters demonstrated in Seoul and other areas after the government announced it had picked sites for two new nuclear plants.

 The East Coast Solidarity for Anti-Nuke Group was formed in January 2012.

 The group is against nuclear power and against plans for new nuclear power plants in Samcheok and Yeongdeok, and for the closure of existing nuclear reactors in Wolseong and Gori.

 In January 2012, 22 South Korean women's groups made a plea for a nuclear free future.
 The women said they feel an enormous sense of crisis after the Fukushima nuclear disaster in March 2011, which demonstrated the destructive power of radiation in the loss of human lives, environmental pollution, and contamination of food.

 Choi Yul, president of the Korea Green Foundation, has said "The March 11 disaster has proven that nuclear power plants are not safe".
 Choi said antinuclear sentiment is growing in South Korea amid the Fukushima crisis, and there is a chance to reverse the country's nuclear policy in 2012 because South Korea is facing a presidential election.
 In 2014, a professor of atomic engineering at Seoul National University stated that "The public has totally lost trust in nuclear power".